Your Step-by-Step Buying Guide

 Picking a Metal Type

-Metal type should be chosen based on personal preference, however, it is important to take these details into consideration when making your choice.
+The metal type you choose for your ring should be based on your taste and personal preference.
+However, it is important to take certain details into consideration when making your choice.

 Yellow Gold

-This most accurately depicts pure gold and is the most classic setting color.
-This gold is better for people with warmer skin tones.
-This type of gold is also better at hiding a lower grade of diamond color.
+Yellow gold most accurately mirrors pure gold and is the most classic setting color.
+This coloris more complimentary for people with warmer skin tones.
+Yellow gold is also better at disguising a lower grade diamond color.

 White Gold

-White gold engagement rings provide a contemporary and elegant feel, perfect for those seeking a modern and chic look.
-The 18k solid white gold is a great choice to showcase the brilliance of colorless diamonds.
+White gold engagement rings reflect a contemporary and elegant look , perfect for those seeking a modern and chic engagement ring.
+An 18k solid white gold setting is an excellent choice to showcase the brilliance of colorless diamonds.

 Rose Gold

-Rose gold engagement rings bring a touch of romance and femininity to any design, with 14k solid rose gold being an ideal choice for those who want to mix and match with other metal colors or wear it on its own.
+A rose gold engagement ring adds a touch of romance and femininity to any design.
+A 14k solid rose gold setting is an ideal choice for those who want to mix and match with other metal colors or simply wear it on its own.

 Platinum

-Platinum engagement rings are prized for their unparalleled shine and strength, making them a great choice for those seeking a durable and luxurious option.
+Platinum engagement rings are prized for their unparalleled shine and strength, making them a superb choice for those seeking a durable and luxurious option.

 How to Find Your Ring Size

-The most accurate way to find your ring size is by going to a professional.
-However, there are a few different ways to measure the diameter of a ring.
-The two most convenient ways are to print out a ring sizer or to measure a ring that fits well already.
+The most accurate way to find your ring size is by having your ring finger measured by a professional jeweler.
+In lieu of that, you can also determine your ring size by printing out a ring sizer or by measuring a ring that fits well already.

-Classic wedding rings are either solid bands, pave, or eternity style.
-Solid bands and pave are able to sit flush with the engagement ring, giving a more fluid look.
-These pair best with round or oval shapes.
+• Classic wedding rings are either solid bands, pave, or eternity style.
+Solid bands and pave will sit flush with your engagement ring, giving it a more seamless look.
+These types of wedding bands pair best with round or oval shaped diamond engagement rings.

-Eternity bands are also very popular but may not sit flush with the engagement ring.
-Changes can be made to the width of the band or height of the head to achieve this look.
-These pair best with square-shaped diamonds.
+• Eternity bands are also very popular but may not sit flush with your engagement ring.
+A jeweler can change the width of the band or the height of the head to achieve this look.
+Eternity bands pair best with square-shaped diamonds.